gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

 Here are some one-liners for quick and easy first setups of various operating systems.
-Check out this to learn more: [Quick-Setup](https://github.com/gamerhat18/quick-setup)
+Check out the project to learn more: [Quick-Setup](https://github.com/gamerhat18/quick-setup)

 # Linux: